jhudsl/tidyversecourse/docs/05-prediction.md

 ```
 ## Warning: This tuning result has notes.
 Example notes on model fitting include:
-## model (predictions): There are new levels in a factor: Baldwin, Apache, Contra Costa, Sacramento, Santa Cruz, Lee, Iberville, Plymouth, Dakota, Stearns, Hudson, Alamance, Muskogee, Berks, Virginia Beach City, Kanawha, Fremont, prediction from a rank-deficient fit may be misleading
+## preprocessor 1/1: the standard deviation is zero, The correlation matrix has missing values.
+330 columns were excluded from the filter.
-## recipe: the standard deviation is zero, The correlation matrix has missing values.
-327 columns were excluded from the filter.
+## preprocessor 1/1: the standard deviation is zero, The correlation matrix has missing values.
+331 columns were excluded from the filter.
-## model (predictions): There are new levels in a factor: Etowah, Coconino, Mohave, Butte, Fresno, San Benito, Shasta, Solano, Tulare, Richmond, La Salle, Winnebago, Carter, Tangipahoa, Cecil, Santa Fe, Chautauqua, Onondaga, Billings, Deschutes, Umatilla, Cambria, York, Lexington, Ellis, Tarrant, Rutland, Berkeley, Outagamie, prediction from a rank-deficient fit may be misleading
+## preprocessor 1/1: the standard deviation is zero, The correlation matrix has missing values.
+329 columns were excluded from the filter.
 ```

 ```